 Why do you need podcast hosting?

-If you’re new to podcasting, you may not realize that audio files tend to be huge.
-Uploading them to your web hosting isn’t ideal.
-If you’re using a CMS like WordPress, you’ll have a file size upload limit.
+If you’re new to podcasting, you may not realize that quality audio files tend to be huge.
+Uploading them to your web hosting isn’t ideal because it can quickly eat up your space allowance - especially on shared hosting.
+If you’re using a CMS like WordPress, you’ll also have a file size upload limit.
 Of course, you can get around that if you contact your host but that’s not the real issue.

-A normal image file, when optimized, is about 100kb.
+A normal image file, when optimized, is about 100kb or less.
 That’s a small file.
 A high-quality audio file of about 30 minutes, when optimized, can reach 300mb.
-When someone comes and listens to your podcast episode that’s been uploaded through your web host, there’s not much of a problem.
+When one person comes and listens to your podcast episode that’s been uploaded through your web host, there’s not much of a problem.
 It’s when multiple people are listening at once that it’s an issue.

 Your website can slow to a crawl and consume all the bandwidth on shared hosting plans.
 Even if your hosts claim there’s unlimited bandwidth, there are usually fair usage policies in place.
 You risk getting kicked off your hosting or having to upgrade to a higher plan.
 Even then, there’s a limit to what even the best web hosts can handle.
-A popular show has the potential to cost you a lot of money without proper podcast hosting.
+A popular show can cost you a lot of money without proper podcast hosting.